 Grill over medium to medium-high heat until the beef is cooked through.

-I served these with homemade naan bread, tzatziki sauce, with chopped lettuce and tomato.
+I served these with homemade naan bread, tzatziki sauce, chopped lettuce, and tomato.
 I’m not sure this would be considered a true Lebanese way to serve but it was really delicious!

 I can hardly wait to have these again!